milangeorge2000/mcp-monorepo/README.md

 ## The loop (one habit, six tools)

 ```
-audit → guard → hazard → share → observe → record → gate → bill
+audit → guard → hazard → bench → share → observe → record → gate → bill
-  1      2       3        4        5       6      7      8
+  1      2       3        4       5       6       7      8      9
 ```

-`mcpaudit`, `mcpguard`, and `mcphazard` scan; the first two's `--share` flags make you a census sensor; `mcpcensus` aggregates the anonymized stream;
-`ledger` tapes what the agent did and gates it; `agentspense` prices the month.
+`mcpaudit`, `mcpguard`, and `mcphazard` scan; `mcpbench` benchmarks the clients; the first two's `--share` flags make you a census sensor; `mcpcensus` aggregates the anonymized stream; `ledger` tapes what the agent did and gates it; `agentspense` prices the month.

 ## Contributing